jsbueno/extracontext/README.md

 Next Steps:
 -----------
- 1. Add a context class that uses mapping semantics - current "ContextLocal" can be used as namespace as threading.locals - but sometimes a mapping can help more

  1. Add a way to chain-contexts, so, for example and app can have a root context with default values